 Custodial Credit Risk - Custodial credit risk is the risk that in the event of the failure of the bank or counterparty, the Pension Trust Funds will not be able to recover the value of their deposits or investments or collateral securities that are in the possession of an outside entity.
 The Pension Trust Funds do not have a formal deposit or investment policy for custodial credit risk.
 The Borough's investments in mutual funds cannot be classified by risk category because they are not evidenced by securities that exist in physical or book entry form.
-As of December 31, 2015, the Borough's entire pension cash, cash equivalents, and investment balance of \$11,965,318 (bank and book balance) was exposed to custodial credit risk.
-All of the Borough's Pension Trust Fund investments were uninsured and held by the counterparty, but not in the Borough's name.
+As of December 31, 2016, the Borough's entire pension cash, cash equivalents, and investment balance of \$12,817,859 (bank and book balance) was exposed to custodial credit risk.
+All of the Borough's Pension Trust Fund investments were uninsured and held by the counterparty.
 The counterparty is a member of the Securities Investor Protection Corporation (SIPC), which provides insurance coverage up to \$500,000 of the net equity balance, including up to \$250,000 in cash, in the event the counterparty fails, owing the Borough cash and securities that are missing from their accounts.
 This coverage does not extend to losses incurred due to fraud, misrepresentation, or investment decisions.

 Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the value of investments.
 The formal pension investment policies establish limits and requirements for diversification that serve to mitigate some of the investment risk involved.
-As of December 31, 2015, the Pension Trust Fund had fixed income funds with maturities of less than one year valued at \$340,762, one to five years valued at \$1,332,416, six to ten years valued at \$1,941,507, and eleven to fifteen years valued at \$52,317.